acuparse/acuparse/docs/TROUBLESHOOTING.md

 ## Inaccurate Readings

-There are times when the sensors report inaccurate readings.
-You can clean them from your archive table using MySQL.
+Acuparse filters Access readings for erroneous readings by default.
+See [Filter Access Readings](https://docs.acuparse.com/INSTALL/#filter-access-readings) for more details.

+If you have old erroneous readings in your archive table, you can clean them using MySQL commands.

-Modify the query below to fit your requirements.
+Modify the below queries to fit your requirements.

 ### Local Install